 But perhaps the biggest revelation has been a recent leak which reported the alleged specs of two upcoming next-generation consoles (codenamed Anaconda and Lockhart).
 The report also claims these consoles will be announced at E3 2019, with a release date rumored for 2020.

-Meanwhile a updated and disc-less Xbox One S is rumored to be releasing in May 2019.
+Meanwhile an updated, disc-less (and cheaper) Xbox One S is launching in May, 2019.

 What's the latest on Microsoft's next Xbox?